-First Camp of the Season: Sasquatch Provincial Park
+First Camp of the Season: Sasquatch Provincial Park, BC

 At six months pregnant it dawned on me: this is our last summer as a three-person family.
 High time to go tenting, before I get too huge!
 With this in mind, back in March I used Discover Camping and snagged us a site at Sasquatch Provincial Park.
 Sasquatch is located six kilometers north of Harrison Hot Springs (about 2 hours from Vancouver), and features 3 campgrounds: Lakeside, Bench, and Hicks Lake.
 Lakeside and Bench are adjacent to Deer Lake, and both lakes are great for fishing, boating, and swimming (note: it’s too cold to swim in May).